How to Get a Child’s Passport?

-Applying for a child passport is much harder than applying for an adult passport due to the number of abductions throughout the world.
+Are you looking to apply for a child’s passport?
+Getting a child passport is much more complicated than applying for an adult passport due to the number of abductions worldwide.
 These procedures are in place to help guarantee the safety of one’s children.
-The process of obtaining a child’s passport are simple if the applicant follows all the requirements, and provides all the needed documents.
+Obtaining a child’s passport is simple if the applicant follows all the requirements and provides all the needed documents.

 - Complete DS-11 Application Form for New Passport